Union Pacific Versus Peers: Still The Best-Of-Breed Railroad?

 In general, I seek to invest in businesses that generate 15% or greater RoE.
 UNP and CNI far exceed this benchmark.
 The table figures are based upon trailing-twelve-month results.

-Turning to return-on-invested capital (NASDAQ:ROIC), this metric may be calculated several ways.
+Turning to return on invested capital (ROIC), this metric may be calculated in several ways.
 Typically, I favor utilizing the following formula:

-RoIC = EBIT / (Total Assets - Current Liabilities) - (Cash and Equivalents)
+ROIC = EBIT/(Total Assets - Current Liabilities) - (Cash and Equivalents)

-By using EBIT instead of Net Income in the numerator, the unlevered operation and tax noise is eliminated.
+By using EBIT instead of net income in the numerator, the unlevered operation and tax noise is eliminated.
 It holds management responsible to obtain suitable returns on all balance sheet capital, less short-term debt, payables, and cash.
-RoIC greater than 10% may be considered sound.
-Returns above 10% comfortably exceeds these companies' cost-of-capital.
+ROIC greater than 10% may be considered sound.
+Returns above 10% comfortably exceeds these companies' cost of capital.

 Union Pacific and Canadian National are the standouts.
 Based upon 1Q 2017 EBIT performance, CNI edges out UNP.

 I elected to base my calculations upon first quarter results.
-2016 was a down year for the rails; including ttm data paints a more pessimistic picture.
+2016 was a down year for the rails; including TTM data paints a more pessimistic picture.
 Railroad management and most investors are significantly more constructive on 2017.

 Sequentially, the railroads tend to report lighter first quarter figures.
 Second and third-quarter results improve, followed by another year-end "shoulder" quarter.